lucasspinelli/lucasspinelli/Readme.md

 1 - I have 5 tattoos with technology theme
 2 - My favorite anime in the whole world is One Piece (It get's better after 800 episodes LOL) 3 - My favorite tv show is Bojack Horseman ~I don't understand how people lives🐴 ~ 4 - In my teens, I got Challenger in League of Legends.
-To be honest, I'm not really proud of that. ~To be more honest, I have~
+To be honest, I'm not really proud of that. ~To be more honest, I am~
 ```

 If you want to know more, send me a message and let's talk!